 *Pair with our Circle Time Chants and Activities ENDLESS Bundle!

 We have number talks daily in class, and we still do those daily.
 Prove It works with our math facts.
 Right now we play Prove It with addition and subtraction facts within 10.

 1. Students sit on the carpet or gathering area and face me.

 2. I hold up a flashcard similar to the one below.
-Mine are handwritten – nothing fancy about them, and that is ok!
-I promise they work the same as fancy store bought ones 🙂
+Mine are handwritten – nothing fancy about them, and that is okay!
+I promise they work the same as fancy store-bought ones 🙂

 3. I let students look at the problem for a few seconds and sometimes I read it aloud (that is up to you).

 4. When I say “Prove it!”
 Students turn to face the person next to them (we do a lot of turn and talks so these behaviors have been practiced – otherwise you will want to do some modeling!) and they each solve the problem and “prove” to their partner why the answer is what it is.